 The 2020 NGFN Conference is a chance to reflect on the gains and missteps of past decades of food systems work, examine models and practices that are working now, and co-create new strategies for food systems change, as we invite and amplify the voices of frontline communities who have previously been excluded from the conversation.

-This is a conference for the people doing this work on the ground across North America.
+This is a conference for the people working on ground across North America.
 There will be ample opportunities for attendees to be active participants, sharing their expertise, and voicing their stories and ideas throughout the conference.

 NGFN 2020 will tee up dialogue, discussion and capacity building across critical nuts and bolts of food systems development including institutional procurement, finance, value chain coordination, racial equity and inclusion, equitable food-oriented development, food hub operations food safety, community-based collaborations, value added processing and more.